 A day of varied demonstrations in the Indian capital of New Delhi.
 There was angry?

-A day of varied demonstrations in the Indian capital of New Delhi.
+Background: A day of varied demonstrations in the Indian capital of New Delhi.
 There was angry reaction over the British practice of subjecting some Asian women entering the United Kingdom to virginity tests.
 And supporters of the former Pakistan President, Zulfikar Ali Bhutto, protested against his death sentence.